Force (2014 film)

 Force is a Bengali-language action drama film directed by Raja Chanda and produced under the banners of Essel Vision Productions and NIdeas Creations & Productions Pvt Ltd. The film features actors Prosenjit Chatterjee and Arpita Pal in the lead roles.
 It is a remake of 2013 Tamil superhit Haridas.

 Plot

 Force is a new commercial Bengali movie, based on the love and relationship of a father and a son.
 Arjun (Prosenjit Chatterjee) is an encounter specialist police officer whose goal is to eradicate both crime and criminals from the society.
 He lost his wife during the birth of his son, Abhimanyu.
-His son is an autistic patient and suffers from neurodevelopmental problems.
+His son is autistic and has neurodevelopmental disabilities.